Ishani-Mondal/Ishani-Mondal.github.io/Coding Phase-Week1.md

 in an input sentence and to subsequently identify the type of each clause according to the grammatical function of its constituents.

 For the purpose of extracting out the triplets I have used the code [here](https://github.com/Ishani-Mondal/GSOC2020/blob/master/Pyclausie/Clause_IE_Predictions.ipynb)
-The details of extracting out the triplets can be found [here](https://github.com/Ishani-Mondal/GSOC2020/tree/master/Pyclausie).
+The details of setting up the environment for extracting out the triplets can be found [here](https://github.com/Ishani-Mondal/GSOC2020/tree/master/Pyclausie).

 # Details of the algorithm